 We think it's important to invest some time now to prepare for this change, so we recommend involving your spouse and other family members in the conversation.
 Openly discussing your vision can help ensure a successful adjustment to your new life.
 And even though there's a lot to think about, your Edward Jones financial advisor can help you better prepare for the financial impact of not working full time – whenever that may be.

 Explore these five important questions

-Thinking about your answers to the following questions can help bring your vision to life:
+Thinking about your answers to the following questions can help bring your retirement vision to life:

 - What does the word "retirement" mean to you?

 The idea of a traditional retirement doesn't fit many of our ideal notions anymore of how we may want to spend our future.
 You may want to travel, volunteer or spend more time with your family.
 You could also be ready to spend more time enjoying a hobby or even start a new career.
-Having a plan of what will make you happy during the next phase of life can help you start to envision what your days may look like.
+Is working part time or volunteering an option or desire for you?
+Having a plan of what will fulfill you during the next phase of life can help you start to envision what your days may look like.

 - How will leaving the workforce make you feel?

 You've probably worked most of your adult life.
 Making the switch can be a big adjustment.
 It's normal to be excited yet have some doubts.
 You don't have somewhere to go every day.
 Are you OK with that?
 Do you have other things you want to do?
 Money is only part of the picture.
 Make sure you've thought through how you actually feel about retiring.

 - What’s the first thing you want to do when you retire?